katarzynamichalskaa/Champions-League-Winner-Prediction/README.md

 * Katarzyna Michalska - https://github.com/katarzynamichalskaa

 # State of art
-This document presents three concepts for solving the problem. https://docs.google.com/document/d/1xhWFymMA4mMUrnb8eSUXVqNd8KtVeRP4lQfWgN3QCYU/edit
+The following document presents three concepts for solving the problem. https://docs.google.com/document/d/1xhWFymMA4mMUrnb8eSUXVqNd8KtVeRP4lQfWgN3QCYU/edit

 # Description of the selected concept
-This document contains a description of the selected method and the operating principles of our project. https://docs.google.com/document/d/1PB8MO0dEm7q2zUFtnMrXBzUhj2IKY6S4DwGKVlHEuXM/edit
+The following document contains a description of the selected method and the operating principles of our project. https://docs.google.com/document/d/1PB8MO0dEm7q2zUFtnMrXBzUhj2IKY6S4DwGKVlHEuXM/edit

 # Datasets